The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Where to Stay in Urubamba

-Urubamba has some diverse places to stay from budget hostels, guesthouses, to even luxury hotels.
+Urubamba has some diverse places to stay from budget hostels, and guesthouses, to even luxury hotels.

 Pachar Peru